 The school was judged by the Statutory Inspection of Anglican and Methodist School team as Outstanding in February 2015.

-We are delighted that Bishop Luffa School have once again been awarded the Gold RE Quality Mark was awarded to the school in July 2015 in recognition of its outstanding RE provision and the RE team’s contribution to the wider RE community both locally and nationally.
+We are delighted that Bishop Luffa School have once again been awarded the Gold RE Quality Mark, having originally being awarded in July 2015.
+This award recognises the school's outstanding RE provision and the RE team’s contribution to the wider RE community both locally and nationally.
 This year just 14 secondary schools nationally were awarded the Gold REQM, and Bishop Luffa is the first Gold award-winner on the South Coast.
 The REQM celebrates high quality RE that offers pupils authentic experiences and a thought-provoking range of enquiry-based learning styles.
 It provides them with the chance to explore the big ideas of religion and belief and to think about what matters in their own lives.
 Good RE supports the development of the whole child.

 The School was awarded Artsmark Gold Award in June 2014.
 Artsmark is Arts Council England’s flagship programme which enables schools and other organisations to evaluate, strengthen and celebrate their arts and cultural provision.
 It is delivered by Trinity College London and 10 regional Bridge organisations drive participation.
 Achieving Artsmark Gold status demonstrates that Bishop Luffa has a number of very special qualities.
 It demonstrates that we: